pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  Registers function to be called `before` and/or `after` X-Plane draws on the specified device.

- Returns an AvionicsID which should be passed to :py:func:`unregisterAvionicsCallbacks`.
+ Returns an AvionicsID which should be passed to :py:func:`unregisterAvionicsCallbacks`, or None on error.

  Both `before` and `after` callback functions have identical signatures.
 Return value for `after` callback is ignored.
 Return value for `before` function is either `1` to indicated